PAFR2003/LightsCameraDestruction/README.md

 Reaction Center: A medium sized apartment like building that acts both as a reaction video production studio to the masses and a philosophy and debate center for every person on the wasteland.

-Tele-Shopping Puzzle Gameshow: A variety show that double as a gameshow and TV shopping, a person can win real money by participating in this.
+Channel 10: A variety channel that double as a gameshow and TV shopping, a person can win real money by participating in this.

 Audition Center: It's actually an citizenship center but full of cameras, free gadgets and entertainment.
 Used to call stateless wastelanders to join the state of Reactorland.